Compensation Model and Compensation Elements

 Performance Bonus (Short-Term Incentive)

-The Performance Bonus target (i.e. bonus at 100% target achievement) is reviewed annually and is expressed as a percentage of base salary.
-It amounts to 100% for the new CEO and ranges from 43% to 75% for the other members of Group Management.
+The performance bonus target (i.e. bonus at 100% target achievement) is reviewed annually and is expressed as a percentage of base salary.
+It amounts to 100% for the CEO and ranges from 56% to 100% for the other members of Group Management.
 For the CEO and the four members of Group Management with a global role, Group performance accounts for 90% of the performance bonus, while the achievement of individual objectives accounts for 10%.
 For the other three members of Group Management responsible for a region, Group performance accounts for 70% of the performance bonus, while the achievement of regional objectives accounts for 20% and that of individual objectives for 10% of the performance bonus.

 - The absolute performance of the Group against an own-set target.
-The absolute performance consists ofthe reduction of CO2 emissions per ton sold, with a weight of 10% for all members of Group Managementand of an absolute EBIT target at Group level, with a weight of 20%, for all members of Group Managementwith a global role (functional roles).
+The absolute performance consists of the reduction of CO2eq emissions per ton sold, with a weight of 10% for all members of Group Management and of an absolute EBIT target at Group level, with a weight of 20%, for all members of Group Management with a global role (functional roles).

 Relative Group performance

 Relative EBIT and net sales performance are measured based on an evaluation provided by an independent consulting firm, Obermatt.
-This benchmark compares and ranks Sika against the performance of a selected peer group of 22 companies, all industrial firms which were chosen because they have a comparable base of products, technology, customers, suppliers, or investors, and are thus exposed to similar market cycles.
+This benchmark compares and ranks Sika against the performance of a selected peer group of 21 companies, all industrial firms which were chosen because they have a comparable base of products, technology, customers, suppliers or investors, and are thus exposed to similar market cycles.

 |PEER GROUP (OBERMATT BENCHMARK)|

-*Hilti is not listed on the stock market and is therefore not included for the relative TSR in the LTI plan.
+*Hilti is not listed on the stock market and is therefore not included for the relative TSR in the long-term incentive plan.

 The intention is to reward Group Management based on the relative performance of the company because absolute performance may be strongly impacted by market factors that are outside the control of management.